picardrulez/textAdventure/README.md

 need to:
 * remove system calls
-* impliment the inventory system <----(mostly done)
+* impliment the inventory system <----DONE
-* add items in game randomly <----(function complete, needs implementation in game)
+* add items in game randomly <----DONE
 * add a health system
 * add a fighting system
 * add a map